browserengineering/book/book/scheduling-and-threading.md

 ```

 Now let's go the other direction, and implement the `commit` method that
-copies the display list, url and scroll to the browser thread.
+copies the display list, url and scroll offset to the browser thread.

 ``` {.python expected=False}
 class Tab: